The 12 Most Valuable Upper Deck Young Guns Hockey Cards

-Mario Lemieux Rookie Card (Best Value, Investment Potential)
+Mario Lemieux Rookie Card Guide, Values & Investment Analysis

-In terms of hockey cards, the Mario Lemieux rookie card is right up there with the most valuable hockey cards in the hobby.
+In terms of hockey cards, the Mario Lemieux rookie card is one of the most valuable hockey cards in the hobby.

-Of course, Lemieux’s rookie card was released in the midst of the Junk era; thus, between his two major rookie cards (1985 Topps and O-Pee-Cee), there’s plenty of supply to go around for everyone.
+Of course, Lemieux's rookie card was released during the Junk era; thus, between his two major rookie cards (1985 Topps and O-Pee-Cee), there's plenty of supply for everyone.

-In this piece, I’ll look at the two key rookie cards for Lemieux, examining the scarcity, current values, and long-term investment potential.
+In this piece, I'll examine Lemieux's two key rookie cards, examining the scarcity, current values, and long-term investment potential.

 The Best Card Grading Companies: A Collector’s Survey